DustyTalent/DustyTalent/README.md

 - 💞️ I’m looking to collaborate on nothing but I will let you mess around on random python projects I make, hopefully you make something cool

-- 📫 How to reach me, idk
+- 📫 How to reach me, dustytalent@gmail.com

 <!---
 DustyTalent/DustyTalent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.